 and

 Where $R_0$ is the average radius of the microchannel. $\epsilon R_1$ and $\epsilon^2 R_2$ are, respectively, the first- and second-order undulations present on the surface of the microchannel.
-In the context of the following analysis, the $\epsilon R_1$ component is considered created by an external agent by driving the surface at the left edge of the tube.
-As a result of this drive that generates flows in the fluid, the nonlinearity of the flow generates feedback oscillations $\epsilon^2 R_2$ in the second order.
-This is the scheme on which we base the perturbation analysis in a self-consistent manner.
+As a result of the drive that generates flows in the fluid, the nonlinearity of the flow generates feedback oscillations $\epsilon^2 R_2$ in the second order.
+This is the scheme we base the perturbation analysis on in a self-consistent manner.
 The details of the analysis can be found in \cite{anand2025flow}.